Master of Learning Sciences and Technology

 Unique to this program

-MLS&T is taught by staff at the Centre for Research on Computer-supported Learning and Cognition (Coco Research Centre) which operates within Sydney's Faculty of Education and Social Work.
+The MLS&T is taught by staff at the Centre for Research on Computer-supported Learning and Cognition (CoCo Research Centre) within the Faculty of Education and Social Work.
 The CoCo Research Centre is a world-leading centre for research in learning sciences and it has some of the world's prominent learning scientists.
 The MLS&T program is both targeted and flexible.
 Study options include full-time and part-time study.
 Units are created from the ground up using research-based expertise emerging from the learning sciences, and provide unparalleled insight into the design, management and research of technology-supported learning.
 Through the CoCo Research Centre, students gain access to specialised technologies and facilities, including a combination of virtual and physical space equipped with the latest learning technology.

 Applicants with experience or qualifications that they believe are equivalent to those listed above should make an enquiry to discuss their eligibility.